Oahu’s Porsche enthusiasts are just how you’d imagine them to be; it’s one of the few places you’ll see a GT3RS driver step out in flip-flops.

 The 1.5 km you spend in its dim, rhythmic corridor feels compressed and almost liminal.
 You can’t quite grasp the results of your travel until you’re released high into the windward mountains, and soar around the steep ridgeline above a breathtaking view of Kāne‘ohe Bay.

 From there, the two-hour loop follows a smooth, flowing road around the eastern corner of the island.
-Past the famous Koko, Diamond Head, and Mānana Island, It takes drivers through lava rock berms, along white sand beaches, and around steep serrated cliffs where a light dusting of salt from the Pacific Ocean’s turquoise water might collect on the windshield.
+Past the famous Koko Head, Diamond Head, and Mānana Island, It takes drivers through lava rock berms, along white sand beaches, and around steep serrated cliffs where a light dusting of salt from the Pacific Ocean’s turquoise water might collect on the windshield.

 The group rarely encounters much traffic at this hour, giving them plenty of space to enjoy the drive before returning to a still sleeping Honolulu.